 When you’re a kid, you hate the dentist but love getting a balloon and lollipop at the end.
 As an adult, you resentfully tolerate the poking and prodding of sharp instruments along your sensitive little gums.
 When you’re a cat or dog, you don’t want anything in your mouth except food and treats (and maybe a toy).

-But despite your pet’s disdain for dentistry, you’ve got to be a responsible parent and keep tabs on Bella The Bengal’s teensy teeth.
+But despite your pet’s disdain for dentistry, you’ve got to be a responsible parent and keep tabs on your pet’s teensy teeth.

 Certain dental-specific diets could help in slowing the buildup of tartar and plaque.
 Consult your vet for recommendations and always choose the best quality food available.

-Remember, the best way to keep Bella’s teeth in tip-top condition is long-term dental diligence – putting in a short burst of effort is not enough.
+Remember, the best way to keep your pet’s teeth in tip-top condition is long-term dental diligence – putting in a short burst of effort is not enough.
 (Kinda like doing your homework all throughout the semester, versus cramming 2 hours before a test.)
-If you’re an A+ parent and routinely tend to Bella’s oral needs, you can always get to the “root” of any tooth turmoil!
+If you’re an A+ parent and routinely tend to your pet’s oral needs, you can always get to the “root” of any tooth turmoil!